Hapoel Ra'anana A.F.C. (women)

-Hapoel Ra'anana W.A.F.C. (הפועל רעננה) is an Israeli women's football club from Ra'anana competing in the Israeli Second League and the Israeli Women's Cup.
+Hapoel Ra'anana W.A.F.C. (הפועל רעננה) is an Israeli professional women's football club from Ra'anana competing in the Israeli Second League and the Israeli Women's Cup.

 History

 A youth women's football club operated in Ra'anana since 2008, and in 2016 the club opened a women's team and joined Ligat Nashim, playing in second division, Liga Leumit Nashim.
 The club won the division in its first season and was promoted to the top division.